Created by Hermetic Arts

 In the subsequent decades, its existence has become the stuff of myth.
 But as its 40th anniversary approaches, it’s time to dig up what little information we have on this enigmatic footnote in television history…

-Join Folk Horror enthusiast, Carrie Marx, as she conducts a personal investigation into the cracks in our collective memory.
+Join Folk Horror enthusiast, Carrie Thompson, as she conducts a personal investigation into the cracks in our collective memory.
 Beginning with a study of British television classics such as ‘Children of the Stones’, ‘The Owl Service’, and ‘Doctor Who’, Marx leaves no stone unturned as she unearths a terrifying mystery, buried in our cultural past.

 “An entirely new way of telling a story …utterly, compulsively gripping.
-I don’t think I’ve seen a more intelligently crafted show this year.” ☆☆☆☆☆The Stage
+I don’t think I’ve seen a more intelligently crafted show this year.”☆☆☆☆☆ The Stage

-“UNBURIED is a masterpiece of alternative storytelling.” ☆☆☆☆☆Fringe Guru
+“UNBURIED is a masterpiece of alternative storytelling.”☆☆☆☆☆ Fringe Guru

-“Funny, scary, deeply captivating and completely unpredictable.” ☆☆☆☆☆The Spy in the Stalls
+“Funny, scary, deeply captivating and completely unpredictable.”☆☆☆☆☆ The Spy in the Stalls

-“Bold and compelling.” ☆☆☆☆☆Trend Fem
+“Bold and compelling.”☆☆☆☆☆ Trend Fem

-“Thoroughly gripping… This is horror for the 21st century.” ☆☆☆☆☆Broadway Baby
+“Thoroughly gripping… This is horror for the 21st century.”☆☆☆☆☆ Broadway Baby

 Don’t forget to follow us on Twitter at @hermetic_arts.